ruester/gfz-command-line-tool-repository/README.md

 Ubuntu 18.10 distribution.
 The name of the folder may differ on your system.

+Addionally the jar for org.apache.ant and the version 1.10.5 must be provided.
+Once you build the new version of this repository you can find the jar in the m2 repository folder as well.

 5. Edit the WEB-INF/classes/dispatcher-servlet.xml file in the 52n-wps-webap-[...] folder

 Same as the in the https://github.com/riesgos/52north-wps-osmtovector-process repository